Zap Those Fungal Toenails Away … For Good

 So what makes laser treatment so much better?

 - No medications required.
 You won’t have to take any pills or apply any chemicals to your nails or feet.
 You won’t even need anesthesia for the laser—you won’t feel a thing.

 - No side effects.
-The laser is so precisely tuned that the light energy can pass right through the toenail, attack the fungus and only the fungus, all without doing any collateral damage to healthy tissue.
+The laser is so precisely tuned that the light energy can pass right through the toenail, attacking the fungus and only the fungus, all without doing any collateral damage to healthy tissue.
 No pain, no risk of side effects, no problems.

 - No annoying daily routines.
 One laser treatment session at our office can last as little as 15 minutes or less, depending on how many toes need treatment.
 A full treatment course, for most people, requires only three of these sessions spaced out over a 5-month period.
-That’s a lot better and more convenient than taking a pill every day.
+That’s much better and more convenient than taking a pill every day.